Welcome to the Short Hill Historical Society!

 We are currently working to restore the Wright Brothers’ Mother’s sign at the corner of Gaver Mill Road and Route 9.
 Read more about this and other projects.

-History Talks, Trips, and Treasures Resumes on April 15!
+History Talks, Trips, and Treasures Resumed on April 15!

 It was a Beautiful Christmas in Hillsboro Historic Homes Tour!